-When planning a Dominican Republic honeymoon, there are seemingly endless resort options—from the sandy shores of Punta Cana, filled with affordable all-inclusive resorts, to the verdant town of Las Terrenas, home to off-the-beaten path spots like Sublime Samana, to La Romana, on the island's southeastern coast, where you'll find the famed resort and residential community of Casa de Campo.
+When planning a Dominican Republic honeymoon, there are seemingly endless resort options—from the sandy shores of Punta Cana, filled with affordable all-inclusive resorts, to the verdant town of Las Terrenas, home to off-the-beaten-path spots like Sublime Samana to La Romana, on the island's southeastern coast, where you'll find the famed resort and residential community of Casa de Campo.

-1. It's easy to get to...
+1. It's Easy to Get To...

-Upon arrival at the airport, you'll be greeted by an agent who escorts you through customs, fast-tracks you to the front of the line, assists you will collecting your luggage, and escorts you to your SUV transport for the hour-and-fifteen-minute ride to the resort.
-(And don't bother with airport vending machines: The car is stocked with cold bottled waters, fresh hand towels, and homemade dried fruit and granola.)
+Upon arrival at the airport, you'll be greeted by an agent who escorts you through customs, fast-tracks you to the front of the line, assists you with collecting your luggage, and escorts you to your SUV transport for the hour-and-fifteen-minute ride to the resort (and don't bother with airport vending machines; the car is stocked with cold bottled waters, fresh hand towels, and homemade dried fruit and granola).

 This exclusive haven—within a 2,000-acre private preserve on the country's north shore—has unobstructed ocean views (you'll finally put your iPhone's Pano mode to work) and countless ways to stay busy (hiking, fishing, horseback riding, you name it).
 Expect to hang all day on the outdoor terraces at Casa Grande, the resort's main compound, or just stick to the privacy of your room.
-Each of Amanera's 36 casitas have a Zen, minimalist vibe, and many have their own zero-edge infinity pool and large shaded terrace with cushy daybeds.
+Each of Amanera's 36 casitas have a zen, minimalist vibe, and many have their own zero-edge infinity pool and large shaded terrace with cushy daybeds.

-3. The design is on point.
+3. The Design Is on Point

 Famed architect Robert Trent Jones Sr. designed the original Playa Grande Golf Course in 1997, attracting an elite clientele with its challenging sloping greens and cliffside fairways.
-Since then, it's been renovated by Jones’ son Rees Jones, creating a 7,085-yard, championship-level course that's been dubbed the “Pebble Beach of the Caribbean,” owing to its 10 oceanside holes.
+Since then, it's been renovated by Jones’ son Rees Jones, creating a 7,085-yard, a championship-level course that's been dubbed the “Pebble Beach of the Caribbean,” owing to its 10 oceanside holes.
 Whether or not you're both avid golfers, it's worth renting clubs and playing a round—if only for the honeymoon bragging rights that you've played on an original Robert Trent Jones.